Service Learning

 NEPAL

-Experience Nepal’s rich cultural heritage and breathtaking natural beauty through hands-on community service and immersive local engagement in the hill village of Balthali.
-Contribute to sustainable projects focused on waste management and environmental education, working with schools and local groups to create lasting impact.
-Deepen your understanding of Nepali life through cooking, music, and craft workshops.
-Conclude your journey with a visit to Chitwan National Park, home to endangered one-horned rhinos and elusive Bengal tigers
+Experience Nepal’s rich cultural heritage and stunning natural landscapes through meaningful community engagement in the hill village of Balthali.
+Contribute to uplifting local projects designed to support education, sustainability, and overall village well-being.
+Deepen your connection with Nepali life through immersive workshops in traditional cooking, music, and crafts.
+Conclude your journey with a visit to Chitwan National Park, where you’ll explore the diverse ecosystems home to one-horned rhinos and Bengal tigers.

 Itinerary